 - Where an employee is a casual employee;

 - Where an employee (other than an apprentice) is limited to the duration of the training arrangement; and

 - Where (in some circumstances) the employee is a daily or weekly hire employee.

-Once notice has been given the employee can serve the notice period or be “paid out” for the notice period, at the discretion of the employer.
+Once the employee has been given notice, they can serve the notice period or be “paid out” for the notice period, at the discretion of the employer.
 If they are paid out they must receive their normal pay rate for their normal hours for the designated notice period in lieu of serving their notice period in the workplace.